ElRojo/crafty-control-ec2-builder/README.md

 4. Replace the default name servers with the ones from Route 53 (Namecheap you need to set your name server to "custom")
 5. Save changes

-> **Note:** DNS propagation may take up to 48 hours (usually works within 20-60 min) Use [this DNS checker](https://dnschecker.org/all-dns-records-of-domain.php) to see if the records have been propagated.
+> **Note:** DNS propagation may take up to 48 hours (usually works within 20-60 min) Use [This DNS Checker](https://dnschecker.org/all-dns-records-of-domain.php) to see if the records have been propagated.
 The NS records should show your entries.

 #### Get Your Hosted Zone ID